seart-group/src2abs/README.md

 1. On Learning Meaningful Code Changes via Neural Machine Translation
 2. An Empirical Study on Learning Bug-Fixing Patches in the Wild via Neural Machine Translation

-If you are using `src2abs` for research purposes, please cite according to the [citation file](CITATION.bib).
+If you are using `src2abs` for research purposes, please cite according to the provided [citation file](CITATION.bib).